 When looking for a maritime injury lawyer Houston area residents recognize Cobos Law Firm as an industry leader in helping seamen recover costs for injuries that have impacted their ability to work, for medical bills and rehab costs as well as pain and suffering.

 When you work with a Houston maritime injury lawyer from our firm, our attorney advocates for your best interests and hold those responsible for your injuries accountable.

-A Houston Maritime Injury Lawyer Can Help Recover Full Costs for Offshore Accidents
+A Houston Maritime Injury Lawyer Can Help Recover Full Costs for Maritime Accidents

 Our law office in Houston, TX, offers legal representation for cases involving maritime injuries.
 Andrew Cobos is a Texas lawyer who represents clients after they have sustained work-related injuries or illnesses.